aws/aws-lakeformation-best-practices/content/data-sharing/cross-account-faq.md

 However, if you wish to implement this model without Data Zone, please refer to blog [Design a data mesh architecture using AWS Lake Formation and AWS Glue](https://aws.amazon.com/blogs/big-data/design-a-data-mesh-architecture-using-aws-lake-formation-and-aws-glue/)

-## 2. What is various cross account sharing versions available in Lake Formation?
+## 2. What are the various cross account sharing versions available in Lake Formation?

-See [Cross Account versions] (cross-account-versions.md) for various cross account versions available.
+See [Cross Account versions](cross-account-versions.md) for various cross account versions available.

+## 3. How does Lake Formation manage the AWS RAM resource shares across cross account sharing versions?

+In version 1,  one RAM share is created for every catalog object shared between two accounts.
+For example, if account A shares database1 with DESCRIBE permission to account B, one RAM share is created.
+Next, if account A shares table1 from database1, a second RAM share is created.
+When table2 from database1 is shared, a third RAM share is created.
+If account A shares database1.ALL_Tables, then a 4th RAM share is created and so on.
+If account A shares a second database2 with account B, a new RAM share is created.
+As many Lake Formation cross account grants per account per Data Catalog object between two accounts, as many RAM shares are created.

+In version 2, RAM shares are optimized and continues to be optimized in version 3 and version 4.
+A set of RAM shares are created on the source account for every recipient account.
+Between version 2 and version 3 (or version 4), the number of RAM shares created are the same when named resource method is used for cross account sharing and it differs slightly for LF-TBAC.

+One RAM share is created in the source account for all databases shared with a recipient account.
+This database level RAM share gets reused by attaching all new databases shared to the same recipient account.
+One RAM share is created in the source account for all tables shared with a recipient account.
+This table level RAM share gets reused by attaching all new tables shared to the same recipient account.
+If the source account chooses to share a database with the ALL_Tables option, then a new RAM share is created.
+So, using the named resource method for cross account grants, a total of up to 3 RAM shares can be created for every account pair.
+If the source account does not choose to grant cross account permissions using ALL_Tables, then only 2 RAM shares are created for every account pair.

+For LF-Tags based cross account sharing, two additional RAM shares are created - one for databases and one for tables.
+Any additional LF-Tag based grants between the same two accounts reuses these 2 RAM shares.

+So, if you are using a combination of LF-TBAC and named resource method for cross account sharing, version 3 and version 4 can create up to 5 RAM shares in the source account for any two source and recipient account pairs.

-## 3. What are the factors to consider when choosing account level sharing vs direct sharing with principal?
+## 4. What are the factors to consider when choosing account level sharing vs direct sharing with principal?

 |     | Account to Account | Account to Principal|
 | -------- | ------- | -------- |